coveo/source.coveo.com/_posts/2016-10-10-push-api-basics-in-java.md

 Hello!
 I am excited to be writing my first post for the Coveo Technology blog.
 Before I dive into the Push API, I thought I would very briefly share my background and an explanation of the Coveo Platform Evangelist role.

 Prior to joining Coveo, I was a professional services consultant for 16 years, specializing in application integration, content management and enterprise search.
-Content management and enterprise search were like chocolate and peanut butter. <!-- more --> I would help corporations convert paper-based processes into shiny new digital workflows that  could easily generate hundreds of thousands of new documents per month.
+Content management and enterprise search were like chocolate and peanut butter. <!-- more -->

+I would help corporations convert paper-based processes into shiny new digital workflows that could easily generate hundreds of thousands of new documents per month.
 Without a way to search and locate documents quickly, these systems would be useless.
 While most content management systems included a built-in search engine, they were often underpowered and incapable of combining content from multiple repositories, especially from different vendors.

 The application integration experience was my secret weapon; by using third-party search engines and developing connectors into each application, we could provide a universal search experience across entire systems.

 Over the years, I built these types of digital workflow systems for law firms, distribution companies, airlines, manufacturers, retailers and more.
 The one thing they all had in common was the critical need to search for content.

 And that brings me to my role at Coveo.
-As the Platform Evangelist, I will act as a bridge between the software company and the customers, helping them discover, design and implement Coveo Cloud solutions for searching their enterprise systems.
+As the Platform Evangelist, I will act as a bridge between the software company and our customers, helping them discover, design and implement Coveo Cloud solutions for searching their enterprise systems.

 So what should I write about first?
 There are many potential Step 1's to empower our customers and partners to build these types of solutions.
 I am probably biased by my past experience, but the mechanism for indexing custom content sources seems like a good place to start.
 And with Coveo Cloud being, as the name suggests, a cloud-based search engine, it might not be immediately obviously how to accomplish this securely and efficiently.